I work with a few clients, I teach, I advise a few startups, and I write books. That’s what I do.

 Copyright © 1994-2018 Andreas Ramos.
 All rights reserved.
 Palo Alto.

 You have 100% absolute privacy.
 I do not share or sell your personal data with anyone.
-I use Googel Analytics to see data for keywords and pages, but it gives me no indentifiable information about visitors.
+I use Google Analytics for keyword and page data, but it gives me no indentifiable information about visitors.

 Personal Stuff about Me